DukeChocula/CM3588/README.md

 ## Installing an OS
 Since I bought a 8GB RAM/64GB eMMC model, I will be using an SD to eMMC install image for this guide.
 You will need a MicroSD card that is 8GB or larger.

-1) Download Debian 12 Bookworm Core from [here.](https://drive.google.com/drive/folders/1pRbY9IMKlwChIOfoE6I9tT6dZd5T8p2E) (rk3588-eflasher-debian-bookworm-core-6.1-arm64-20240511.img.gz)
+1) Download Debian 12 Bookworm Core from [here.](https://drive.google.com/drive/folders/1FoBbP_nPkMehwBj4wHwsbRU-QGjEdeEP) ( 01_Official images > 02_SD-to-eMMC images > rk3588-eflasher-debian-bookworm-core-6.1-arm64-xxxxxxxx.img.gz)
 2) Use a tool like [7Zip](https://www.7-zip.org/), to extract the .img file
 3) Use [Balena Etcher](https://etcher.balena.io/) to write the image to the SD card.
 4) Install the SD card into the CM3588 NAS, then power the unit on.